dtread4/Exploring-Histogram-based-Color-Constancy-LHCC/README.md

 # Exploring Histogram-based Color Constancy

-The goal of this repository is to provide the core code associated with the paper "Exploring Histogram-based Color Constancy" that appears in the BMVC 2025.
+The goal of this repository is to provide the core code associated with the paper "Exploring Histogram-based Color Constancy" that appears in the BMVC 2025 by David R. Treadwell IV, Yunxuan (Kaya) Rao, Daniel Bi, and Bruce A. Maxwell from Northeastern University.

-If you would like to read our paper, It is provided in this repository directory (along with the poster we presented and a short video overview), or you may find it on the official BMVC proceedings page: [BMVC 2025 paper link](https://bmva-archive.org.uk/bmvc/2025/assets/papers/Paper_404/paper.pdf)
+If you would like to read our paper, it is provided in this repository directory (along with the poster we presented and a short video overview), or you may find it on the official BMVC proceedings page: [BMVC 2025 paper link](https://bmva-archive.org.uk/bmvc/2025/assets/papers/Paper_404/paper.pdf)

 ## <ins>General Repository Structure</ins>
 ### File structure